If you’re debating a visit to Tory Island in Donegal, you’ve landed in the right place.

 2. How much it costs

-The tickets for the Tory Island Ferry (which you can book here) are pretty reasonable.
-Here’s how they stand at the time of typing:
+The tickets for the Tory Island Ferry (which you can book here) are pretty reasonable (note: prices may change):

 - Family: 2 Adult, 2 Children €60